elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Identified Wildcard Fields

 It will require changing the field's defined schema `type` from `keyword` to `wildcard` for a field to use the wildcard data type.

-The following fields are candidates for `wildcard`:
+The following fields are the identified candidates for migrating to `wildcard`:

 | Field Set | Field(s) |
 | --------- | -------- |